REVOLT N REIGN Terms & GLOSSARY

 Generated mainly by Pillars

-No maximum unless stated
+No maximum unless stated by a card effect

 Pillar IP generation is a core rule effect